hectorromerodev/mind-games/GAME_ARCHITECTURE.md

 ## 📝 Examples

 See these example implementations:
-- `simon-says-new.astro` - Refactored Simon Says
+### Current Games

-- `memory-match-example.astro` - Complete Memory Match game
+- `simon-says.astro` - Main Simon Says game using the architecture

 ## 🔧 Best Practices